First of October (band)

 First of October is an American-Canadian indie rock duo formed in Chicago, Illinois, in 2018.
 It was formed between musical YouTubers Rob Scallon and Andrew Huang from an idea where they would go into a recording studio and write and record a 10-track album in a 10-hour recording session.
-The duo's name is derived from the day that they recorded their first album, Ten Hours.
-The band recorded and released three more albums of the sort in 2019, 2021, and 2022 respectively, with plans to repeat the project annually.
+After their first album Ten Hours, each subsequent album recording session was increased to 12 hours.
+The duo's name is derived from the date they recorded their first album.
+The band has recorded and released seven albums of the sort since 2018, with plans to repeat the project annually.

 History

+Background

+Scallon and Huang both rose to prominence as internet musicians.
+Huang founded the website "Songs to Wear Pants To" as a way to earn money for commissioned songs.
+Scallon was inspired by Huang's project, and started a personal MySpace page to promote his own music.
+Huang moved to YouTube in 2006, and Scallon followed in 2007.
+The two began to frequently collaborate on the platform.

+Both Huang and Scallon were members of the Perfect Strangers, the backing band for Hank Green.
+The group released one album in 2014, Incongruent.

+Since the formation of First of October in 2018, Huang and Scallon have continued to collaborate outside of the band.
+For example, the duo premiered the YouTube series Sonic Boom in 2023.
+The production features Huang and Scallon completing various musical challenges or experimenting with unique instruments.

 2018–2020: Ten Hours and Gourmet Ravioli

-The duo first formed in late 2018 for a YouTube video where the two would go into Uptown recording studio and record an album in a single 10-hour session.
-Their first album, Ten Hours, was recorded on October 1, 2018, and released for free on October 15 the same year.
+First of October formed in late 2018 for a YouTube video where the two would write and record an entire album in a single 10-hour session.
+Their first album, Ten Hours, was recorded in Uptown Recording studio on October 1, 2018, and released two weeks later on October 15.
 The album was mixed and produced by Rob Ruccia of Uptown Recording and formerly of nu metal band From Zero.
 There was no tour to support the album, which was self-released online.
 Huang announced the breakup of the band in a video containing all the album's songs, "The band name is the First of October, because that was the day we recorded the album, and the band doesn't exist any other day of the year!"
+In 2025, Scallon stated that their original goal was to make "the worst album ever", as he believed it would increase the entertainment value of the video.
+He admitted to the difficulty of the project, explaining that "making the video was harder than making the album".